dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 distant airfields is in the making, so I need to move quickly.
 A decent force of my F-15s and F-16s launch out of Kuwait, intending to brush aside the two fighters on CAP near Omidiyeh and proceed on a direct path to the tankers.
-Mistake\!
+Mistake!
 The two planes on CAP die as expected, but swarms and swarms of Mig-29s come boiling up out of Omidiyeh, and the north end of the Gulf soon becomes a massive dogfight.
 I’m outnumbered, and I have to launch more and more planes from Kuwait to try and rescue